molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">L:</span> No one should... <span class="transcript-note">[crosstalk]</span> It's also written in Revelation, I think.
 I forgot if it was Revelation or not.
 But it's written in the New Testament: no one should want that day.
 I think that lying about it contributes to the hell that's happening... <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">HF:</span> Why are [accelerationists](https://en.wikipedia.org/wiki/Accelerationism) trying to push us towards that day?
+<span class="transcript-speaker">High Fidelity:</span> Why are [accelerationists](https://en.wikipedia.org/wiki/Accelerationism) trying to push us towards that day?

 <span class="transcript-speaker">L, 3:33:07:</span> There's no such thing as the acceleration.
 Instead, it slows us down.
 It's a trap.

-<span class="transcript-speaker">HF:</span> Nonsense.
+<span class="transcript-speaker">High Fidelity:</span> Nonsense.
 No.

 <span class="transcript-note">[crosstalk]</span>

 <span class="transcript-speaker">Monster, 3:33:18:</span> I mean, God is on the throne, and so if you subscribe to the notion that God controls the duality of good and evil, even the guys who are basically free-will actors, to a certain extent, their steps are directed.
 You know, like [Pharaoh](https://en.wikipedia.org/wiki/Pharaohs_in_the_Bible)... with the story of the [Ten Plagues](https://en.wikipedia.org/wiki/Plagues_of_Egypt), it says that God can induce harm(?).
 So he had to basically endure ten plagues, including losing his son, as all the boys of the Pharaoh's kingdom perished, but God had to harden his heart.
 Because what rational person basically endures plague after plague of their free will?
 At some point you'd be like, "okay, enough!
 I've seen enough supernatural stuff, I'm going to back down".
 But that's not what happened.
 That's pretty wild. <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">HF, 3:34:05:</span> <span class="transcript-note">[crosstalk]</span> duality, Rob.
+<span class="transcript-speaker">High Fidelity, 3:34:05:</span> <span class="transcript-note">[crosstalk]</span> duality, Rob.
 Do you know why duality came about?
 It actually has to do with accounting.
 The reason duality came about was actually slightly through [Zoroastrianism](https://en.wikipedia.org/wiki/Zoroastrianism)...

 <span class="transcript-speaker">Kirtaner:</span> <span class="transcript-note">[laughing]</span>

-<span class="transcript-speaker">HF:</span> ...with debits and credits.
+<span class="transcript-speaker">High Fidelity:</span> ...with debits and credits.
 And that debit and credit system, that duality, that something's either positive or negative, was transferred into religion.
 Prior to that, humanity was all polytheistic.
 But after accounting came around, and that affected religion, that's where duality came from in a religious aspect.
 If you do a comparative study of religions throughout history, you have to go back to the [Hittites](https://en.wikipedia.org/wiki/Hittites) and the [Sumerians](https://en.wikipedia.org/wiki/Sumerian_religion) and blah blah blah.
 Like farther back than Jesus and all that.

 <span class="transcript-speaker">Monster, 3:35:03:</span> Yeah.

-<span class="transcript-speaker">HF:</span> Yeah, actually the whole duality of...
+<span class="transcript-speaker">High Fidelity:</span> Yeah, actually the whole duality of...

 <span class="transcript-speaker">Unidentified (computer-generated voice):</span> This is boring, I'm going to bed.